nodejs/undici/README.md

 Calls [`client.destroy(err, callback)`](#destroy) on all the clients.

 #### Events

+* `'drain'`, emitted when pool is no longer fully saturated.

 * `'connect'`, emitted when a client has connected, the `Client` instance is passed as argument.